Kippenheim: History

 As documented in the General State Archives in Karlsruhe, Kippenheim, then Chippinheim, was first mentioned in 763.

 The Celts were probably the first to settle down in Kippenheim.
 The power of the Celtic tribes was broken by the Germans advancing from the North Sea region and the Roman attacks from the south.

-Around the year 250 AD, the Alemanni broke through the border wall from the east and occupied the border area up to the Rhine, where most of the Alemannic villages probably came into being and probably also Kippenheim or Chippinheim, as it was first called around the turn of the century, the home of the Chippo was what the Alemanni Chippo would suggest.
+Around the year 250 AD, the Alemanni broke through the border wall from the east and occupied the border area up to the Rhine, where most of the Alemannic villages probably came into being and probably also Kippenheim or Chippinheim, as it was first called around the turn of the century, the home of the Chippo, as what the Alemanni Chippo would suggest.

 This village is officially mentioned for the first time when Pope Honorius III confirmed a donation in 1225.
 On December 1, 1146, the well-known church teacher Bernhard von Clairvaux called for the second crusade in the Kippenheim church.

 As can be seen from a contract from 1367, at that time Kippenheim and Mahlberg formed a parish and a market cooperative.
 The present church itself, i.e. the choir and foundations of the nave, which was destroyed by fire in the early 18th century and rebuilt, date from around 1500.
 The massive tower is much older.
 Kippenheim had a certain ecclesiastical importance in the 16th and 17th centuries when it became a suburb of Protestantism under the rule of Mahlberg.

 During the Thirty Years' War (1618-1648), the town of Kippenheim suffered primarily from the countless passages of Imperial and Protestant troops.
 Probably the blackest day in the history of the village was in 1677 when Kippenheim was destroyed by the French.
 Kippenheim was also affected by the subsequent wars.